PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-You can use Hold in case of emergency or during a mission in order to Hold the aircraft at its current position autonomously and pause the flight, while you get time to assess the situation either emergency or mission related.
-When you activate Hold mode with a pre-programmed switch the airplane will start circling around at fixed GPS position, holding its current altitude during the circles.
-During hold you are not able to control the craft with the RC.
-It is the first line of defense if you lose control over the aircraft.
+[Hold](../flight_modes/hold.md) causes a fixed-wing vehicle to start circling around the current position at its current altitude.
+The mode can be used to pause a mission or to help regain control of a vehicle in an emergency.
+It is usually activated with a pre-programmed RC switch.

 ### Return Mode {#return_fw}